 16. Carolina Chickadee

 This species can be spotted by its call: “chick-a-dee”.
-The American Ornithologists’ Union has classified them into their own genus called Poecile as they differ from other tits due to both genetic data and morphology.
+The American Ornithologists’ Union has classified them into their genus called Poecile, as they differ from other tits due to both genetic data and morphology.

-These birds are found all over North America, living in wooded areas near open fields or water sources.
+These birds live in wooded areas near open fields or water sources all over North America.

 Kingdom | Animalia |